Geneviève Hersent

 Geneviève with her book Du cinema... à la spiritualité in 2022.

 There’s never a boring moment for Geneviève, who assures me she is just as busy and hard at work now as she was during her dubbing heydays in Rome.
 A truly inspirational woman whom it has been my pleasure to become acquainted with.
 To my great delight, Geneviève also very kindly agreed to do an interview about her dubbing experiences, which you can read here!
-Below, you can also explore her impressive dubbing filmography in English, Italian and French, but just remember that, as always, these dubbing filmographies are works in progress and will be updated as more roles are discovered.
+Below, you can also explore her impressive dubbing filmography in English, Italian and French.
+Geneviève herself has provided invaluable help by very kindly going through her old dubbing records and thus unearthing several dubbing roles (particularly in Italian) that would probably otherwise never have been discovered.
+Theres still a great deal more to be discovered, though, or examples where we know of actresses Geneviève has dubbed but not for which film, so the reconstruction of Geneviève’s dubbing filmography is still very much a work in progress and will be continually updated as more roles are discovered.

 English dubbing filmography: